David Owen, Director and Owner

 Tanya has been with the company since 2004.

 Tanya Egan joined the team in 2014 and is our accounts department, dealing with all the tasks associated with providing book-keeping services for our companies.

 Tanya is generally in the office 2 - 3 days a week.

-A lifelong enthusiast going to his first airshow as a “bump”, Gary has been involved with aviation in various forms for most of his life.
-He is a former Air Cadet and member of the Vintage Aircraft Club, serving on their committee.
-Gary was also a civil servant for 18 years, finishing in Airfield Management at RAF Lakenheath with the 48th FW USAF.
+A lifelong enthusiast going to his first airshow as a 'bump', Gary has been involved with aviation in various forms for most of his life.
+He is a former Air Cadet and member of the Vintage Aircraft Club.
+Gary was also a civil servant for 18 years, finishing in Airfield Management at RF Lakenheath with the 48th FW USAF.

-For many years he helped at Turweston as a marshaller, a hobby he has pursued since 1988.
-He is often seen with a camera stuck to his face too.
+For many years he helped at Turweston as a marshal, a hobby he has pursued since 1988.
+He is often seen with a camera stuck to his face.

 His role at Turweston is to assist Chris Brown.

 Chris works on Sundays and on event days when we need extra help.
 He has been refuelling at Turweston for over 17 years and is brilliant at encouraging new visitors to come to the aerodrome.
 He has a lifelong interest in aviation and is our go-to person for aircraft data.

 Ricky works with Chris Brown on Saturdays and, like Chris Castleton, during events.
 Ricky has a PPL and keeps his aeroplane at Turweston.
 He has been involved with the aerodrome since 2002.

 Ricky can fix anything and has worked behind the scenes for years updating, repairing and maintaining things electrical and IT-related.